 When is the best time for a family holiday in Costa Rica?

-School holidays and dry season overlap nicely from December to April.
-But the beginning of the green season, May or early June, offers lush scenery, fewer crowds, and good family value.
+School holidays and dry season overlap nicely from December to April, which is the most reliable weather window.
+The beginning of the green season (May or early June) offers lush scenery, fewer crowds and noticeably better family value.
+September and October are the wettest months and most budget-friendly, with afternoon rain expected but plenty of wildlife.

-How many days do we need for a decent family stay?
+How many nights do we need for a Costa Rica family holiday?

 Is Costa Rica safe for families?